 The literal translation of Baihang is "a hundred industries", which figuratively means "all industries".

 Bank of China

-The Bank of China, not to be confused with the People's Bank of China (i.e. the central bank of the People's Republic of China), is one of China's largest banks and is the fourth largest bank in the world in terms of Tier 1 capital with total assets worth US$3.27 trillion as of the end of 2019.
+The Bank of China, not to be confused with the People's Bank of China (i.e. the central bank of the People's Republic of China), is one of China's largest banks and is the fourth largest bank in the world based on total assets as of 2021.
 The bank is also included as a Global Systemically Important Bank (G-SIB) by the Financial Stability Board.